tajnur007/ui-testing-using-selenium/README.md

 <div id="contributingGuide"></div>

 ## Contribution Guideline

 I want to make contributing to this project as easy and transparent as possible.
-I will do my best to keep `main` branch in good shape.
-I actively welcome your pull requests:
+I will do my best to keep the `main` branch in good shape.
+I actively welcome your **pull requests**:

+  1. Fork this repo and create your branch from `main`.
+  2. If you've added code that should be tested, I will verify that.
+  3. If you've changed any code which requires to update documentation then update the documentation.
+  4. Make sure your code lints and is formatted.

+Please file issues liberally, I'm using GitHub issues to track public bugs.
+Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-**Documentation and Resources:**public bugs.
-Or you can send me an email to <a href="mailto:tajnur007@gmail.com">tajnur007@gmail.com</a> regarding an issue.
+I'm eager for your questions, input, and to hear about your experience.
+Also you can send me an email to <a href="mailto:tajnur007@gmail.com">tajnur007@gmail.com</a> regarding an issue.